by Kelley Jilek

-- Be willing to read your child’s favorite books over and over and over again.
+- Repeat favorites.
+Be willing to read your child’s favorite books over and over again.
 Children love being able to predict how the events of the story will unfold.
 In addition, the repetition helps your child become familiar with new words, letters, and language patterns.
 Your child may become so familiar with the book, he will be able to “read” it to you!

-- Use your child’s name in print often to demonstrate how we use print and to help him learn to recognize his name and the letters in it.
+- Use your child’s name in print.
+This demonstrates how we use print and to help him learn to recognize his name and the letters in it.

 - Be a reading role model.
 Let your child see you reading, making lists, and doing other literacy-related activities throughout your day.
 Talk about print and how you use it. (“The directions say to…”)

-- Avoid forcing books and reading onto your child.
+- Don’t force it.
 Too much pressure can actually push your child away.
-Instead, try some of the ideas mentioned in this article to naturally entice your child’s interest in reading.
+Instead, try some of the ideas mentioned here to naturally entice your child’s interest in reading.

-- Allow your child to interrupt your reading.
+- Allow interruptions.
 Encourage her to ask questions and make comments about the events of the story or the features of the illustrations.
-Ask your child questions as well such as, “What do you think will happen next?
+Ask your child questions such as, “What do you think will happen next?
 Can you find the butterfly in the picture?
 Do you remember what happened to the bear at the beginning of the book?”

-- Once your child is able to read for herself, still take the time to read her favorites to her.
+- Continue reading!
+Once your child is able to read for herself, still take time to read her favorites to her.
 Not only does continued reading aloud strengthen listening skills and comprehension, it also makes your child feel loved and secure in your relationship together.
-The physical closeness and the sound of your familiar voice will make your time together unforgettable.
 Your child will remember the time you shared well into adulthood.